- A clean, empty Aloid tin

 - Brads – I used 3, this would be just as cute with just the one with the tissue paper

 - Ribbon – narrow to go around the top part of the tin

 - Mod Podge

 - Foam brush

-Go through your scrapbook paper and decide what you want to cover your tin with.
+Go through your scrapbook or other paper and decide what you want to cover your tin with.
 You’ll also need paper for inside your tin, too.
 I used 3 different coordinating papers, but you could use all the same.
 Also, old books or dictionary pages would be great for this project, too.
 I took this opportunity to use up some little scraps of cute paper I kept.

 Also, pick out the paper for your embellished brads.
 I made 2 from scrapbook paper and 1 from tissue paper.